Frequently Asked Questions

 - Consider making a presentation at the Exposition.

 - Oral Presentations - are 10 to 15 minute talks presented to a small audience.
 Use of visual aids (e.g., PowerPoint ™ ) are encouraged.

 - Poster Presentations - last longer than oral presentations.
 Posters are displayed on poster board frames and the presenter is required to remain by the poster for at least a part of the poster display time (e.g., 60 minutes.)

 - Other Presentations- demonstrations, concerts, dance, and other performances.

-- If you are interested in presenting at the Exposition submit an application (Students must have a faculty sponsor).
+- If you are interested in presenting at the Exposition, submit an abstract application (Students must have a faculty sponsor).

 What are the qualifications for presenting at the Academic Exposition?

-- To submit a proposal fill out an application; students must have a faculty sponsor
+- To submit a proposal, students and/or faculty must complete an abstract application; students must have a faculty sponsor.

 The application form requires a brief abstract describing the work you wish to present.
 Applications can be filled out online.